elemprod/lptask/examples/README.md

 ./POSIX/test/

-The test project is designed to be compiled and ran on a POSIX system (Linux, OSX or Windows using Cygwin) which has the GCC toolchain available.
+The test example project is designed to be compiled and ran on a POSIX system (Linux, OSX or Windows using Cygwin).
+The project requires the GCC toolchain and Make.
+The host system must have console access to monitor the test results.

-The project is mainly useful for testing of the scheduler library with long running tasks since a POSIX system wouldn't typically need the small memory footprint benefits offered by the scheduler library.
+The project is mainly useful for testing the scheduler library.
+It offers the following features:

+  - Multiple repeating long running tasks are scheduled.
+  - The minimum, average and maximum interval time error is tracked for each task.
+The interval time error is the difference between the programmed and actual time interval between task handler calls.
+Roll over or other math errors in the scheduler would result in a large interval error.
+  - A non-repeating task is included to test errors which might be introduced as a result of restarting the task inside the  handler.
+The interval is set to a new random interval during each the handler call and the task restarted.
+  - A task is included with an interval of set to the maximuim interval of 6.2 days required that the test by ran 7 days to complete.

 Build: